xxdeepfriedxx/wykop/README.md

 ```javascript
 const activity = await upvotes.items[0].user.getActions()
 ```
-instead of like this (but would also work):
+instead of like this (which but would also work):
 ```javascript
 const activity = await w.getProfile(upvotes.items[0].user.username).getActions()
 ```